 It’s not a secret, that photographers love to capture great images.
 However what they like more is searching a new and cutting-edge gear.
 In fact, if you are a photographer, then you probably spend more time hunting for new pieces of equipment than you actually spend on the field taking pictures.
 Whether it is a new lens, accessory or filter, every person likes to talk about their latest piece of equipment.

 It is pretty easy to get caught up in an advertising campaign – to assume that a new camera body or lens can dramatically change the quality of your images.
 In some cases, this is very true; a new piece of equipment can offer better bokeh or make your images sharper, but this is only part of what affects the quality of your photography.
 If you want to ensure that you get the most out of your camera, you should focus more on your actual skills.
-Instead of searching for the Best camera for vlogging and Photography, it is a good idea to think about how you are using the one you already have.
+Instead of searching for the best camera for vlogging and photography, it is a good idea to think about how you are using the one you already have.
 Let’s take a moment to discuss a few ways that you can improve your skills without upgrading your current equipment.

 Always Be in Focus

 Everyone wants the perfect focus, but it not so easy to achieve even if you have the best camera brand.
 In fact for some people, this is a constant struggle.
-This is especially the case when it comes to vlogging and recording you on a selfie mode – it can be a challenge to use the large apertures.
+This is especially the case when it comes to vlogging and recording you in a selfie mode – it can be a challenge to use the large apertures.
 Fortunately, the focus is relatively easy to achieve, even without a cameraman.
 You see, smaller apertures are usually better when it comes to focusing.
 That’s why when vlogging in a good indoor lighting or with a lighting kit, it’s a good idea to use f4.
 This way you can achieve great focus, even when you have a larger aperture.
 Another thing that will be extremely helpful in getting a perfect focus is using your articulating screen.
 By taking advantage of the camera screen, you can save a lot of time in editing.
 For example, if you are using a Canon G7 X you can simply focus on different objects by using your flip screen, which also touches sesnsitive.
 In this way, you have better control over your settings and you will always have a great view of your image while recording.
 That way you always know when something is out of focus and needs some corrections.

 Be Picky About Your Lighting